Unity-Technologies/ml-agents/docs/FAQ.md

 ## Cannot drag Model into Learning Brain

-You migh not have the appropriate backend required to import the model.
+You might not have the appropriate backend required to import the model.
 Refer to the [Inference Engine](Inference-Engine.md) for more information on how to import backends and reimport the asset.